HIV/AIDS in Australia: Antiretroviral treatments

 HIV infection is now treatable for those with HIV expecting to live near-normal lifespans, providing they continue taking a regimen of antiretroviral drugs.
 Post-exposure prophylaxis drugs are generally available in Australia at a subsidised cost through the Pharmaceutical Benefits Scheme (PBS).
 84% of (the 24,000) HIV positive gay men were on antiretroviral treatments in 2014.

 Pre-exposure prophylaxis (PrEP) drugs are used as a means of reducing HIV risk for people who do not have HIV, with some advocates saying it will allow condomless safe-sex.
 Previously it costs $750 per month to import the drug from overseas.
 In Australia, PrEP drugs were available, at "about $1,200 per month", following the May 2016 approval of the Therapeutic Goods Administration.

-Despite the lobbying to have these PrEP drugs subsidised under the Pharmaceutical Benefits Scheme, in August 2016 it was announced that the Pharmaceutical Benefits Advisory Committee had rejected the proposal for this drug to be PBS-subsidised.
+Despite the lobbying to have these PrEP drugs subsidised under the Pharmaceutical Benefits Scheme (PBS), in August 2016 it was announced that the Pharmaceutical Benefits Advisory Committee (PBAC) had rejected the proposal for this drug to be PBS-subsidised.

-On 9 February 2018, the Pharmaceutical Benefits Advisory Committee (PBAC) announced that PrEP will be subsidised by the Australian Government through the Pharmaceutical Benefit Scheme (PBS).
+On 9 February 2018, PBAC announced that PrEP will be subsidised by the Australian Government through the PBS.
 The PBS subsidy came into effect on 1 April 2018, reducing the cost of PrEP to around $40 a month for eligible recipients.